Wattle Park, Melbourne: Wattle Park Chalet

 The Wattle Park Chalet was built in 1928 as a tea-house and function venue.
 It is an elegant structure in the rustic Tudor style of English architect Sir Edwin Lutyens.
 The Wattle Park Chalet was designed by Melbourne architect Alan Monsborough and is located at the centre of Wattle Park.
 The timber beams used for building the chalet were recycled from other, earlier structures.
 The roof slates came from the former Yarra Bend Asylum.
 Bricks came from cable tram engine-house chimneys.
 The front porch was added later, in 1937.

 The construction of the chalet involved several sub-contractors.
-The Builders' Labourers' Federation stopped construction work on 7 March 1928, demanding higher pay.
-They returned to work approximately four weeks later at the same pay rate.
+Unions stopped construction work on 7 March 1928, demanding that all workers on the site be paid at construction industry rates, rather than the 'mixed rate' of tramways workers.
+Work resumed approximately four weeks later at the same pay rate but on the understanding that the issue would be revisited.

 Two smaller single-storey wings branch off the chalet's main hall.
 The west wing originally contained the caretaker's residence, and the east wing contained the kitchen and kiosk.
 Between the wings was a paved courtyard.
 The paving was recycled from the former tramway engine house on Alexandra Avenue and old cable tram sheds.